Firewall defined

 The same can be said for home networks.
 On a home network, you may have a multitude of devices connecting to the internet at any one time.
 This includes your laptops, smart TVs, smartphones, tablets, consoles, printers, your home security system and potentially even your fridge.
 Your network is only as secure as its weakest link, so having a firewall that protects your whole network is incredibly important.

-For home protection, it’s always advisable to employ antivirus software and other security software in conjunction with your firewall.
+For home protection, it’s always advisable to employ antivirus software and other security software in additional to your firewall.
 It’s also strongly recommended that you keep all your devices updated to their most recent software version.
 If you’re worried, ESET offers a free online scanner you can use.
 You should also secure your wireless router.

 ESET offers you an award-winning antivirus